nanocurrency/nano-docs/readme.md

 `--8<-- "snippet-file-name.md"`

 This should be used for simple, duplicated content only and is not a complex templating setup.
-Please include at the top of any snippet file the commented out filenames of where the snippets are being used for easier tracking and verifying later.

 ### Comments
 The StripHTML extension is used so HTML-style comments can be included in the markdown docs, although for best compatibility you should keep them at the top level, not within indented areas/rendered admonition blocks, etc. as much as possible.